AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "I’ve fond his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."

+William Dunk - Student at Makers - Collaborated on the MakersBnB project

+"Adrien quickly demonstrated a strong ability to style webpages using CSS and the styled components library for React.
+Styling instructions were clearly and logically laid out, allowing changes to be rapidly iterated on as the page design evolved."

 ---

 ### I can justify the way I work in a business context